derekmckenzie/institutional-commercial-mortgage-vehicle/underwriting-framework.md

 - property-type diversification; and
 - pari passu co-investment with the Canadian insurer.

+The platform used third-party appraisals, engineering/environmental work, internal + outside legal review, and an S&P-vetted internal credit-rating system, with loans initially falling in investment-grade categories.

+The meeting contemplated flexibility around lender of record / beneficial ownership, legal ownership mechanics are part of the execution design.

 ## DSCR and term evolved across drafts

 Not every working document used the same thresholds.